purplebugs/elastic-kibana-node/README.md

 Navigate to http://localhost:8080/

+You might need to wait around 20 seconds for Elasticsearch and Kibana to be up and running.

 The response should show the output of the node.js app.
 Example response at the time of writing: